Project News

 What will the intrusive surveys involve?

-CPTs involve pushing a cone between 15-20m into the ground and measuring resistance to the cone.
+CPTs involve pushing a cone between 15-20 metres into the ground and measuring resistance to the cone.
 This will provide information on the soil and material below ground.

-Boreholes of between 15 to 25m will be advanced using a cable percussion rig.
+Boreholes of between 15-25 metres will be advanced using a cable percussion rig.
 Samples from these boreholes will be tested in a lab for their engineering properties and environmental purposes.

 These surveys will enable us to gain the best possible information on local ground conditions, which in turn will influence the design of the flood defence.